jacobszmon/Git-Info-Pages/docs/07-Stashing/07-Stashing.md

 Think of stashing like a magic toy box.

-It allows a kid to instantly clean their room, and when they want to play again, all toys are returned to their former positions.
+With it, a kid can instantly clean their room, and when they want to play again, all toys are returned to their former positions.

 It allows you to temporarily store the state of your working directory, then restore that state when you need it.